+You don’t have to do it all.
 Sometimes life throws us a curve ball.
 Maybe we have been diagnosed with a serious illness.
 Our partner has ended the relationship or died.
-Something else happens, and we suddenly we find ourselves living alone and struggling to cope.
+Something else happens, and we suddenly find ourselves living alone and struggling to cope.

-It is these seemingly ‘simple’ items that can make our situation appear to be even worse that it already is.
+It is these seemingly ‘simple’ items that can make our situation appear to be even worse than it already is.
 Everything is overwhelming.

 The Power of Habit